Picture yourself coming home after a long day and sinking into the couch with your favorite drink in hand.

 Beer station.
 A beer station, much like a wine station, is a fun way to host a beer tasting party with your close friends.
 Fill a growler up with your favorite brew and prepare a charcuterie board.
 Don’t forget to have a bottle opener handy!

 Garnishes and extra flavors.
-When mixing a cocktail, you’ll notice that some call for garnishes such as mint, lime, rosemary and even bitters.
+When mixing a cocktail, you’ll notice that some call for garnishes such as mint, lime, rosemary and even salt.
 It’s best to stock up on some of your favorite flavors and perhaps even come up with recipes of your own.
 Here are the most common garnishes that you’ll see in a variety of cocktail recipes:

 - Cocktail olives